oasis-tcs/csaf/csaf_2.1/prose/edit/src/introduction-02-terminology-glossary.md

 a specific version of a file in a version control system; a database table accessed via an HTTP request;
 an arbitrary stream of bytes returned from an HTTP request, a product URL, a common product enumeration value.

+CSAF 2.0 to CSAF 2.1 converter
+:    A CSAF producer which takes a CSAF 2.0 document as input and converts it into a valid CSAF 2.1 document.

 CSAF asset matching system
 :    program that connects to or is an asset database and is able to manage CSAF documents as required by CSAF management system